Configuring Britive Identity Provider in Oracle Cloud

 • Click Next.

-• Upload the SAML metadata downloaded from Britive in the Upload identity provider metadata section.
+• Upload the SAML metadata downloaded from Britive in the Import IdP Metadata section.

-12. Open the newly created IDP and click Configure JIT.
+11. Open the newly created IDP and click Configure JIT from the Actionsdrop-down list.

 1. Select Enable Just-In-Time (JIT) provisioning.

-2. Check Create a new identity domain user.
+2. Turn on Create a new identity domain user.

-3. Check Update the existing identity domain user.
+3. Turn on the Update the existing identity domain user.

 4. Enter the following in the Map user attributes section: